Published by Naked Armor

 This is the most important skill that you will need to learn when you buy a straight razor.
 Somehow, you will need to maintain your razor's edge and keep it sharp.

-We have an entire article on stroping here with videos and lots of tips.
+We have an entire article on stropping here with videos and lots of tips.
 If you bought a straight razor without a strop then it's like having a bike without wheels.
 You must get a strop to maintain your razor.

 Stropping doesn't sharpen the blade so much as bring it all to a point again.
 During straight-razor shaving, the blade is dulled slightly due to microscopic changes in the shape of the edge.

 You should strop the blade before every use, 15 to 25 times with a clean leather strop.
-You can strop the blade with clean linen afterwards to remove any possible leather residue (that's the blue side below).
+You can strop the blade with clean linen afterward to remove any possible leather residue (that's the blue side below).

-Now let's talk about honing—once again. we have a deep dive into honing here.
+Now let's talk about honing—once again.
+We have a deep dive into honing here.
 Simply put, honing is replacing or improving the edge with wet stones—much like professional knife sharpeners would do.

 Also, beginners should opt for a professional honing until they get a chance to learn how to do it.
-Honing brings the blade to a fine edge again after it has dull slightly over the course of several months.
+Honing brings the blade to a fine edge again after it has dulled slightly over the course of several months.

 It's an art form even the manliest men rarely perfect, but everyone should know how to sharpen a blade.
 In addition to honing, like we said above, you should be stropping the blade every time you shave.

 For men just getting into the straight razor world, remember it takes practice to use the blade properly.
 If it doesn't feel sharp the first couple of times, it may be in your technique—not the blade.
-Straight razor maintenance is an important part of caring for your razor and with these quick and easy techniques your blade will last for decades.
+Straight razor maintenance is an important part of caring for your razor and with these quick and easy techniques, your blade will last for decades.